GSA/digitalgov.gov/content/posts/2015-04-30-how-much-will-my-agencys-contact-center-cost.md

 ---
+url: /2015/04/30/how-much-will-my-agencys-contact-center-cost/
 date: 2015-04-30 11:10:52 -0400
-title: 'How Much Will My Agency’s Contact Center Cost?'
+title: How Much Will My Agency’s Contact Center Cost?
 summary: 'The federal government has caught the customer experience bug.
 We want our customers to complete their tasks with minimal effort using a streamlined process.
 If they need personal help, we want it to be quick, polite, and provide the best answer.
 But that personal help frequently requires a team of highly skilled, dedicated people&mdash;a contact'
-authors: [tonya-beres]
+authors:
+  - tonya-beres
 categories:
   - Managing Digital
   - Monthly Theme